Marine life of Malapascua

 Aptly named, these seahorses are often brown or yellow and have smooth skin texture.
 They can grow up to 17cm long.

-Other seahorses found here include Moluccan seahorse and Thorny seahorse.
+found here include Moluccan seahorse and Thorny seahorse.

-Pipefish are related to seahorses however they swim horizontally and are straight like a pipe rather than curved.
+All pipefish are related to seahorses however they swim horizontally and are straight like a pipe rather than curved.
 They have a long snout, and a long thin body covered in hard armour.
 Like seahorses, the males care for the eggs, brooding them in a pouch or egg sac until they hatch.
 There are many species of tropical pipefish ranging from very brightly coloured, very plain and dull.

 The banded pipefish grows up to 19 cm in length.
 It has distinct black and yellow bands and a roundish, bright orange tail fin.